Rachnera/tls-experiments/README.md

 Also drop the busts/ folder into the Pictures/ folder of your project.

+Some of the busts (e.g. Simon, Orcent) require the updated facesets in the Graphics/ folder to be copied into place.
+That folder contains some other new and updated assets to match the bust system, including the corresponding full-size busts.

 ## Manually show a bust

 Using the "Script" Event Command: